-Social partners (employer associations and trade unions) can help highlight labour law irregularities, or fraud schemes by labour market analysis and local information on working conditions subcontractors.
-For example, in some countries, social partners or paritarian institutions set-up and run check compliance with collective agreements; information that can complement risk analysis or inspection activities.
-Social partners can help prepare cross-border inspections, supporting with expertise on assessing labour, health and safety standards.
-As in national inspections, social partners may also participate in cross-border inspections to support inspectors with knowledge of the sector and specific labour mobility issues.
-However, as with the status of foreign inspectors. the status of a social representative may also encounter legal barriers.
+Social partners (employer associations and trade unions) can help highlight labour law irregularities, or fraud schemes by labour market analysis and local on working conditions subcontractors.
+For example, in some countries, social partners or paritarian institutions set-up and run compliance check with collective agreements; information that can complement risk analysis or inspection activities.
+Social partners can prepare cross-border help inspections. supporting with expertise on assessing labour, health and safety standards.
+As in national inspections, social partners may also participate in cross-border inspections to support inspectors with their knowledge of the sector and specific labour mobility issues.
+However, as with the status of foreign the status of a social inspectors, representative may also encounter legal barriers.

 For more information see examples of cooperation with partners.
+6